Gamesight/aws-glue-local-scala/README.md

 ### How to Collaborate

-If you have questions or ideas, feel free to post issues or email jeremy@gamesight.io
+If you have questions or ideas, feel free to post issues.

 ### About Us